personalscience/BRT-ios/README.md

 BrainTracker
 ============

-Measure speed of reaction times, a la Seth Roberts
+An algorithm developed by the late [Seth Roberts](https://sethroberts.net/), Professor of Psychology at University of California, Berkeley is based on his research showing that the speed at which you react to stimulii is a proxy measurement of your overall mental acuity.
+Dr. Roberts tested his algorithm for decades on himself, having implemented a version in the R programming language, and used the results to uncover many interesting and actionable self-improvement techniques, which he described using the term "Personal Science", the discipline of using science for personal  rather than professional reasons.

+The initial version of this app was developed in collaboration with Dr. Roberts in early 2014, though his untimely passing prevented its release for many years.
+Rewritten from his [publicly available code](https://github.com/personalscience/braintracker), it contains a number of significant improvements to make it more accessible to the general public, though it is far from complete.
+Lacking final tweaks and feedback from Dr. Roberts, it is released here "as-is", in the hopes that it may be of some benefit, or perhaps serve as inspiration for a motivated team to upgrade it to its full potential.

 Instructions
 ============

-Fairly obvious: press the start button, then hit the key that matches what you see.
-Play again by either touching the same start button, or hit the "repeat" button.
+Enter your initial conditions as text on the first screen and press "start" to switch to the testing screen.
+Press and hold the button at the bottom and wait until a red ball appears.
+Release the button and try to hit the ball as quickly as you can.
+Repeat this for as many times as the test requires.
+The default number of times per session is 32, though you may change that in the settings screen.

-Scores are kept on your iPhone, accessible from within iTunes and copyable to your desktop computer.
-Look for the file "BrainTrackerResultsFile.csv".
+Scores are kept on your iPhone and are visible in the "Results" tab.
+You can also copy a CSV version of all your results directly from your computer if you attach your iPhone and look under Files" for  "BrainTrackerResultsFile.csv".
 Should be (mostly) self-explanatory.

 Note that you can delete individual results (on the results page) by left-swiping the item on the table.

-The Settings screen will let you populate the app with random values (10 at a time) if you want to test some of the other features (like the chart).
+The Settings screen will let you populate the app with random values (10 at a time) if you want to test some of the other features.

 Architecture